Why I Don't Date Anymore

 - Sex drive becomes less powerful although it doesn't disappear completely for most people.
 It's more that if one's libido is only occasional, a shower or a slice of chocolate cake may make the problem go away.

 - It's a numbers game.
 There simply isn't someone for everyone.
-In some places there are more men than women and in other places there are more women than men.
+In some places, there are more men than women, and in other places there are more women than men.
 Plus the more different one is, the more difficult it is to find compatible people.
 Looking for a needle in a haystack isn't appealing!
-To quote, "For a woman over 65", adds Arber, "there is a 10,000 to one chance of marriage and for a man the odds fall to a thousand to one."
+According to Sara Arber, co-director of the Centre for Research on Ageing and Gender at the University of Surrey, "For a woman over 65, there is a 10,000 to one chance of marriage, and for a man the odds fall to a thousand to one."

 Many older people get together with friends to take cruises which have been marked down and spend happy times in this way.
 They also attend tea dances plus join dance studios to both learn dancing and socialize.
 Book clubs, learning new skills, meeting friends for coffee all keep people who don't date busy.
-Some even write articles for hubpages! :
+Some even write online!